valery-iwanofu/py-discord-sdk/README.md

 # Discord Game SDK for Python

-This is a **Work In Progress:** it might not work as expected or not work at all.
-This was made for testing purposes.
+A Python wrapper around Discord's Game SDK.
+**NOTE**: This is entirely experimental, and may not work as intended.
+Please report all bugs to the [GitHub issue tracker](https://github.com/DoAltPlusF4/discord-game-sdk-python/issues).

+**Credit to [NathaanTFM](https://github.com/NathaanTFM) for creating the [original library](https://github.com/NathaanTFM/discord-game-sdk-python).**

 ## Installation